Fermer

 He has published on a wide range of 18th, 19th, and 20th century British and American authors, among them Edward Gibbon, Helen Maria Williams, William Wordsworth, Lord Byron, the Shelleys, John Clare, Felicia Hemans, Letitia Landon, John Ruskin, James Fenimore Cooper, Henry David Thoreau, John Muir, and Gary Snyder.

 His recent books include Romanticism, Republicanism, and the Swiss Myth (CUP 2023) and the Cambridge History of European Romantic Literature (CUP 2024).
-He is currently researching a monograph on the making of John Ruskin's Modern Painters IV, co-editing Dorothy and Mary Wordsworth's Continental Journals of 1820, and preparing a research project on the cultural history of Americans in the Alps.
+He is currently researching monographs on the making of John Ruskin's Modern Painters IV and on Henry Brougham's relation to Romanticism, co-editing Dorothy and Mary Wordsworth's Continental Journals of 1820, and preparing a research project on the cultural history of Americans in the Alps.

 Students interested in working on a Ph.D. in these or other related research topics should not hesitate to contact him.